 Ekrema (48) with the Kruščica River behind her.

 “Women were protecting the bridge in front while men were behind us.
 We thought the police would not attack women.
 We were wrong, they did not care.
 I was in shock.
-They pull us away, they kicked us, beat us with sticks.”
+They pulled us away, they kicked us and beat us with sticks.”

 “River is nature, nature is tourism.
 I love our nature, I pick mushrooms, I love our forest, through it flows our river.
 I love nature, I can't live without her ”.

-"Our river is our future and I do not let it spoil."
+"Our river is our future, and I will not let it spoil."